clairemerot/angsd_pipeline/README.md

 check for outliers (or duplicates), one may to re-run step 03 and 04 with an edited bamlist

-this requires pcangsd to be cloned and a version of Python v2 with alias python2
+this requires pcangsd to be cloned and a version of Python v2 with alias "python2"

 maybe edit NB_CPU and memory (sometimes require a lot of memory >100 G)

 sbatch 01_scripts/04_pca.sh

-#for further visualisation using information from info.txt
+For further visualisation using information from info.txt with the following commands

 source 01_scripts/01_config.sh